 Expanding Medicare to include dental, vision, hearing benefits and lowering the eligibility age; and

-The U.S. House and Senate are now targeting OCT 1 to pass a final budget, but there is no guarantee that Medicaid expansion will be included.
+The U.S. House and Senate are now working to pass a final budget, but there is no guarantee that Medicaid expansion will be included.
 That's why it's critical to take action.

 With one-click, contact Florida's congressional representatives and urge them to support a permanent and comprehensive fix for the coverage gap in the final budget!

 When is open enrollment and where can I get help?The Affordable Care Act Marketplace open enrollment period starts on November 1st until December 15th.
 Schedule an appointment at www.coveringflorida.org or call Covering Florida for more info at 877-813-9115.
 Covering Florida Navigators provide FREE enrollment assistance in all of Florida’s 67 counties and offer confidential one-on-one customer service, phone assistance, and virtual appointments to anyone looking to enroll for health care coverage.